runtime-env/import-meta-env/packages/vite-plugin-dotenv/README.md

 For security reasons, this plugin will only load those environment variables defined in the `.env.example` file.

-For dev server, this plugin will load environment variables from a `.env` file, and the environment variables on your machine into `import.meta.env`.
+For dev server, this plugin loads environment variables into `import.meta.env` from a `.env` file or from environment variables on your machine.

 For bundling, this plugin will generate a chunk with placeholder that allow us to inject environment variables later.
 Before serving your application in production, run the `vite-plugin-dotenv` command to inject environment variables.